gastonstat/gastonstat.github.io/work/index.md

 <h2>PLS Modeling (site)</h2>
 <p>
- This site a space dedicated to Partial Least Squares Data Analysis Methods.
-Its content is basically my opinionated interpretation of how I understand the PLS universe. &nbsp;&nbsp;
+ This site is a space dedicated to Partial Least Squares Data Analysis Methods.
+Its content reflects my opinionated interpretation of how I understand the PLS universe. &nbsp;&nbsp;
 </p>
 <a href="http://www.plsmodeling.com/">
 <img class="centered" src="/images/website/plsmodeling.png"/></a>